turingcompl33t/site/posts/2021-1-18-rwlock-benchmark.md

----
-layout: post
-title: "Benchmarking Reader-Writer Lock Performance"
+## Benchmarking Reader-Writer Lock Performance
----

 This post presents benchmark results for two popular reader-writer lock implementations, and offers some (tentative) explanations for the patterns we observe.